synvek/synvek/readme-project.md

 ## About Synvek

-Synvek is all-in-one tool to run & explore LLM locally.
+Synvek is all-in-one tool to run & explore LLM  with text, image and voice locally.

 ## Main Features